maziesmith/2019-04-c-sharp-labs/README.md

 KISS Keep it simple, stupid!

-Lohminger : 'Competencies' (ability to operate in certain areas)
+Lominger : 'Competencies' (ability to operate in certain areas)

 	4 main categories